telerik/maui-docs/controls/slider/value-thumb.md

 The Slider's `DragMode` property lets you configure one of three dragging options&mdash;only the thumb, free, or disabled.

-You can control the available dragging options through the `DragMode` property of the Slider:

 * `DragMode`(`Telerik.Maui.Controls.Slider.SliderDragMode`)&mdash;Defines the possible ways to interact with the Slider and change its `Value`.
 You can choose from:
-    * `Disabled`&mdashThe thumb's position is fixed on the backtrack and dragging is disabled.
     * `Thumb`&mdash;The thumb moves along the backtrack only by dragging.
     * `Free`&mdash;The thumb's position (and the `Value` property) changes via dragging or touching anywhere on the range track or backtrack.
+    * `Disabled`&mdashThe thumb's position is fixed on the backtrack and dragging is disabled.

 Check below some quick examples: